 That’s why words like "chair" and "seat" are frequently used with liberal swapping.
 Chair is Latin.
 Seat is German.

 We have aches (Germanic) and pains (Latin); we give an answer (G) or a response (L); something is big (G) or large (L), small (G) or petite (L).

 We enter wedlock (G) or marriage (L), which is lawful (G) and legal (L), when we find love (G) and feel amorous (L), hoping we haven’t made a mistake (G) or an error (L), planning to celebrate yearly (G) or annually (L).

 Although, marketing and advertising are not from different roots (both are Latin), we often err and use these words interchangeably.
 However, they are not synonyms.

-In fact, there are much greater differences between marketing and advertising than between seat and chair.
-So, it is best not to confuse them.
+In fact, there is much greater difference between marketing and advertising than there is between seat and chair, so it is best not to confuse them.

 Marketing vs. advertising

 When I seek to understand the nuances of language, I always start with the dictionary.